pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 biological organisms.
 Taxon concepts can be expressed as treatments in scientific articles or as a group of records in a database.

-Thus, taxon concepts are instances of `dwc:Taxon`, the definition of which from TDWG reads:

-TODO: add link to all the DwC RDF in the catalog of imported ontologies.

-"A group of organisms [sic] considered by taxonomists to form a homogeneous unit."
+Thus, OpenBiodiv taxon concepts are instances of `dwc:Taxon` and vice versa (*"A group of organisms [sic] considered by taxonomists to form a homogeneous unit."*).

-Also, taxon concepts are instances of `frbr:Work` as well, the defintion of which is:

-"A distinct intellectual or artistic creation.
+Also, taxon concepts are instances of `frbr:Work` as well, but not vice versa (*"A distinct intellectual or artistic creation.
 A work is an abstract entity;
 there is no single material object one can point to as the work.
 We recognize the work through individual realizations or expressions of the work, but the work itself exists only in the commonality of content between and among the various expressions of the work.
-When we speak of Homer's Iliad as a work, our point of reference is not a particular recitation or text of the work, but the intellectual creation that lies behind all the various expressions of the work."
+When we speak of Homer's Iliad as a work, our point of reference is not a particular recitation or text of the work, but the intellectual creation that lies behind all the various expressions of the work."*).

-Furthermore, taxon concepts can also be modeled as `skos:Concept`, which are defined as follows:

-"A SKOS concept can be viewed as an idea or notion; a unit of thought.
-However, what constitutes a unit of thought is subjective, and this definition is meant to be suggestive, rather than restrictive."
+Furthermore, taxon concepts can also be modeled as `skos:Concept`, but not vice versa(*"A SKOS concept can be viewed as an idea or notion; a unit of thought.
+However, what constitutes a unit of thought is subjective, and this definition is meant to be suggestive, rather than restrictive."*).

 All three classes represent a distinctive view that we want to adopt in modeling different features of taxon concepts.
 First, the biodiversity